TheLarkInn/WeatherRoll/README.md

 ===========
 In iOS Simulator, you should set your location to a valid location.
 Fields will show as (Null) otherwise.
 It was too time consuming to account for fields being null since if you are in a valid US or International City, your current location would instantly access your weather information

+You can press and drag, change the region, or location and the weather will be updated based on the center coordinate.

 Included Webservices
 ===========